Anga205/AngaOS/README.md

                    __/ |
                   |___/                     v1.0.0

->> AngaOS is a very bare bones implementation of an operating system
+>> AngaOS is a very bare bones implementation of a bootloader, kernel & operating system
 ```